-Little iddy biddy Oids are our robotic friends which are being mistreated in a terrible way by their evil creators, the Biocretes.
-They are now being held prisoner on various remote planets located in the deepest parts of space without any noticeable atmosphere - yet strangely trees still manage to grow!
+Little iddy biddy Oids are our robotic friends but they're being mistreated in a terrible way by their evil creators, the Biocretes.
+They are now being held prisoner on various remote planets located in the deepest parts of space without any noticeable atmosphere - yet strangely trees still managed to grow!
 Oids is written by Dan Hewitt and was unleashed unto our populous in 1987 by FTL.
 For years it remained an Atari ST exclusive title until 2002 when the Apple Mac received its conversion. (the older PPC Macs and not the newer Intel Macs, sadly)

-Every ST nutter knows Oids.
-It has some awesome level design, great controls, and physics which perfectly compliment the game to work perfectly.
-Although there are several other similar games (which are all excellent) this still remains my favourite of the bunch.
-One of the most enjoyable games ever - Oids is epic!
+Every ST nutter loves Oids because it's excellent and features awesome level designs, great controls, and spot-on physics.
+Although there are several other similar games (which are all excellent) this still remains the best of the bunch.
+One of the most enjoyable games ever - Oids is supercalifragilisticexpialidocious!!

-- Klaz Hideaway download for floppy and hard drive version.
+Klaz Hideaway has a great download for both floppy and HDD.